Welcome to Take My Money, a column where we geek out about our favorite products.

 But if the Vaporfly is wrong, I don’t want to be right.
 It’s a bitching shoe.
 One that all runners owe themselves to experience at least once.

-What Are the Nike ZoomX Vaporfly Next%2 Running Shoes, And Why I’m Obsessed
+What Are the Nike ZoomX Vaporfly Running Shoes, And Why I’m Obsessed

 Let’s take a step back and discuss what makes a good running shoe.
 There are all kinds of shoes for all kinds of runners.
 Stability, motion control, ultra-cushioned, or minimalistic speed.
 Whatever your preference, odds are you’re steadfast.

-But, the Vaporfly qualifies for a category all its own.
+The Vaporfly qualifies for a category all its own.
 It features the speed (and then some) of a lightweight racing shoe, with the comfort and cushion amateur marathon runners gravitate towards.
-It brought an entire new element to running I didn’t know I needed.
-Here are my top four reasons to give it a shot.

 At first glance, the Vaporfly might appear as if it’s missing something.
 In comparison to standard runners like my Adidas Boost and Nike Pegasus, the midfoot insole comes in at nearly half the width.
 Yet, my foot has never felt more at home.